hungryram/gerlach/content/amenities/_index.md

 seo:
   metadescription: This spectacular oceanfront vacation-style home, located on the
-    Pacific Coast of Southern California, has a Gourmet Kitchen, Home Theater, Rec Room, Sauna and Steam Room, and an rooftop pool with a View.
+    Pacific Coast of Southern California, has a Gourmet Kitchen, Home Theater, Rec Room, Sauna and Steam Room, and an Rooftop Pool with a View.
   metatitle: Amenities at the Santa Barbara Beach Club - A Luxury Vacation Rental Property
 ---
 The Santa Barbara Beach Club...nothing short of spectacular.